Not a blank template - your details are filled in, formatted to Kansas law, and ready to sign.

 What is the maximum security deposit in Kansas?

-In Kansas, security deposits are limited to 1 month rent (unfurnished); 1.5 months rent (furnished).
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In Kansas, security deposits are capped at 1 month rent (unfurnished); 1.5 months rent (furnished).
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

-Can I charge a late fee for rent in Kansas?
+Can a landlord charge a late fee in Kansas?

 Yes.
-Kansas does not impose a specific statutory cap on late fees, but they must be reasonable.
-Late fee terms should be clearly stated in the lease agreement.
+Kansas has no statutory cap on late fees, but they must be reasonable.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your Kansas Month-to-Month Rental Agreement?